ConPaaS-team/conpaas/docs/installation.rst

 applications through it.
 This section describes the process of setting up a ConPaaS director on a Debian/Ubuntu GNU/Linux system.
-Although the ConPaaS director might run on other distributions, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy), and Ubuntu versions 12.04 (Precise Pangolin) and 14.04 (Trusty Tahr) are officially supported.
+Although the ConPaaS director might run on other distributions, only Debian versions 6.0 (Squeeze) and 7.0 (Wheezy), and Ubuntu versions 12.04 (Precise Pangolin), 14.04 (Trusty Tahr) and 16.04 (Xenial Xerus) are officially supported.
 Also, only official APT repositories should be enabled in :file:`/etc/apt/sources.list` and :file:`/etc/apt/sources.list.d/`.

 **cpsdirector** is available here: http://www.conpaas.eu/dl/cpsdirector-1.x.x.tar.gz.
 The tarball includes an